-- PALANTIR Portal: The Risk Analysis Framework assess the risk of the underlying test case and generates a report.
-This report is communicated to the portal of the platform so as the PALANTIR provider can access the risk assessment in a visualized manner. - Security Capabilities Hosting Infrastructure: This interface refers to the communication with the RAF endpoint and collects from it the necessary information for the generation of the report.
+- PALANTIR Portal: The Risk Analysis Framework assesses the risk of the underlying test case and generates a report.
+This report is communicated to platform's Portal so as the PALANTIR provider can access the risk assessment in a visualised manner. - Security Capabilities Hosting Infrastructure: This interface refers to the communication with the RAF endpoint and facilitating the collection of the necessary information for the generation of the report.